vidjil/vidjil/doc/user.md

     **highly** recommended to merge those reads in order to have a read that consists of the whole DNA fragment instead of split fragments.
     To merge R1/R2 fragments, select an adapted *pre-process scenario* and provide both R1/R2 files at once when adding a sample.
-    On the public test server, the software use by default is [Flash2](https://academic.oup.com/bioinformatics/article/27/21/2957/217265).
+    On the public test server, the default scenarios use the [Flash2](https://academic.oup.com/bioinformatics/article/27/21/2957/217265) read merger with the option `-M 300`.

     There are two scenarios to merge reads.
 Indeed in case the merging is not possible for some paired-end reads we must keep only one of the fragments (either R1 or